 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

-TBCF isn’t alone.
-Collard Green Festivals are on the rise nationwide; however the event in St. Pete has its own unique twist!
-From fresh produce, plant cultivation, exploring diverse cooking methods, to dietary enlightenment and so much more, TBCGF embodies a communal and holistic focus towards living healthier lifestyles.
+TBCF isn’t alone, as Collard Green Festivals are on the rise nationwide.
+However, the event in St. Pete has its own unique twist.
+From fresh produce, plant cultivation, and exploring diverse cooking methods, to dietary enlightenment and so much more, TBCGF embodies a communal and holistic focus towards living healthier lifestyles.

-The 2021 iteration of the event will take place on Saturday, May 15.
+The 2023 iteration of the event will take place on Saturday, February 18, from 10 am – 5 pm.
 Want to support TBCF today?
 Donations are always accepted to help support the Festival and its work in the community.